Struggle with SI Joint Pain? Avoid These 4 Common Yoga Mistakes

 Symmetrical poses are great for stabilizing and resetting the sacroiliac joint.

-- Gentle prone backbends, including Baby Cobra Pose (Ardha Bhujangasana) and Locust Pose (Salabhasana) are a helpful subfamily of symmetrical poses for sacroiliac joint health.
+- Gentle, prone backbends, including Baby Cobra Pose (Ardha Bhujangasana) and Locust Pose (Salabhasana), are a helpful subfamily of symmetrical poses for sacroiliac joint health.
 Bird Dog Pose (Parsva Balasana) similarly engages the fascial subsystem that stabilizes the SI joint.
-There are a couple of stabilizing nuances to keep in mind with practicing these poses.
+There are a couple of stabilizing nuances to keep in mind when practicing these poses.
 Strengthening the latissimus dorsi muscles on the sides of the back that act on the shoulder joint is one way.
 Strengthening the glutes, as well as simultaneously engaging the pelvic floor muscles and back extensors can enhance the SI joint stabilizing effects of these poses.